sam-doomguy/documentation-api/RuleSettings.md

 `PATCH accounts/{accountId}/settings/rules/{ruleId}`

 ##### Parameters
+- `accountId`: String, the Conformity account Id
+- `ruleId`: String, the Conformity ruleId
 - `data`: A JSON object containing JSONAPI compliant data object with following properties
   - `attributes`: Object containing
     - `ruleSetting`: Object containing
-      - `id`: String, the Conformity RuleId
+      - `id`: String, the Conformity ruleId
       - `enabled`: Boolean, true for enabling, false for disabling the rule.
       - `riskLevel`: String, the risk level of the rule.
 Must be from the following: LOW\| MEDIUM \| HIGH \| VERY_HIGH \| EXTREME
       - `ruleExists`: Boolean, true for existing, false for not existing rule.